nochwach/UBChat/Readme.md

 * ~~flooding protection~~        ->          30.08.2012 23:53
 * use node-heartbeat instead of own created heartbeat
 * user-rights (config, ignore)
-* use a comma seperated "usernameBadList" and "msgBadList" instead of object
+* ~~use a comma seperated "usernameBadList" and "msgBadList" instead of object~~        ->          30.08.2012 23:53

 ### Commands